RatJuggler/jhipster-monolith-dinosaurs/README.md

 The application was originally generated using the JHipster (4.14.1) command line question/response [process](https://www.jhipster.tech/creating-an-app/) and then a few simple customisations made to the home page and footer.
 It has been updated on a semi-regular basis to the latest version.
-The setup has been consolidated into a [jdl](https://www.jhipster.tech/jdl/) file and you can now reproduce the generation
-(minus customisations) using the following commands:
+The setup has been consolidated into a [jdl](https://www.jhipster.tech/jdl/) [file](https://github.com/RatJuggler/jhipster-jdl/blob/master/jhipster-monolith-dinosaurs.jh) and you can now reproduce the generation (minus customisations) using the following commands:

     mkdir jhipster-monolith-dinosaurs
     cd jhipster-monolith-dinosaurs
     jhipster import-jdl jhipster-monolith-dinosaurs.jh

-The source for the monolith dinosaurs jdl can be found [here](https://github.com/RatJuggler/jhipster-jdl/blob/master/jhipster-monolith-dinosaurs.jh).

 ## Deployments